online-ml/chantilly/README.md

 ## Similar alternatives

 Most machine learning deployment tools only support making predictions with a trained model.
 They don't cater to online models which can be updated on the fly.
-However, some of them are very interesting and are very much worth looking into!
+Nonetheless, some of them are quite interesting and are very much worth looking into!

 - [Cortex](https://github.com/cortexlabs/cortex)
 - [Clipper](https://github.com/ucbrise/clipper)